JennyCNS/temporal-variation-eurytemora/Scripts/overall-steps-analysis.md

 awk 'NR==FNR{a[$1$2]=$0; next} ($1$2 in a){print a[$1$2]}' cov_with_chrom.txt significant-glm-181023-t2-time-p.txt > cov-sig-snps-glm-181023-t2-time-p.txt
 ```
 # now I will plot in R the the output
+#that is the final set for the GLM - do not get confused
 module load R/4.1.1
 module load gcc/10.2.0
 ```R